Seizure of Bitcoin for Civil Asset Forfeiture

 Seizures might occur if an account is linked with funds stolen in a scam.
 Additionally, a greater focus might be placed on seizing assets from traders of cryptocurrencies under the theory that they are engaged in unlicensed money-transmitting businesses.
 See United States v.
 50.44 Bitcoins, No. CV ELH-15-3692, 2016 WL 3049166, at *1 & n.1 (D. Md.
 May 31, 2016).

-What happens when the federal government or a state government agency seizes Bitcoin or another cryptocurrency for forfeiture?
+What happens when the government seizes Bitcoin or another cryptocurrency for forfeiture under state or federal law?

 If you substantially prevail in court, the CAFRA statute requires the Court to order the government to pay your reasonable attorney fees if the appropriate request is filed.